Theory-of-Everything/artix-dots/README.md

 These are the dotfiles for my artix laptop.

-This is a work inprogress as I am new to lua (at least in this scope) Feel free to open any issues if you see something off or incorrect.
+This is a work in progress,as I am still learning lua (at least in this scope).
+Feel free to open any issues if you see something off or incorrect.

 ## Bootstrapping/Installation